hniska/BLETempAlert/README.md

 - **Temperature Monitoring:** Continuously monitors the temperature from the selected PASCO BLE sensor.
 - **Target Temperature Alarm:** Triggers an alarm when the temperature reaches the set target.
 - **Graphical Display:** Shows a real-time graph of the temperature data.
-- **Logging:** Logs temperature readings to a database for later analysis.
 - **Audio Notifications:** Plays text-to-speech announcements of temperature changes and alarm events.
 - **Push Notifications:** Sends notifications via ntfy when temperature targets are reached.
+- **Data Recording:** Configurable temperature data recording to SQLite database

 ## Screenshot